MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 When you block an app, you can still view and modify the assignments but the assignments take effect only when you allow the app.

-### Customize the default settings for app availability
+## Default settings for app availability

-You can control the default app assignments of any new and incoming app in your organization for all types of apps.
-The default setting is set to `Let users install available apps by default`.
+You can control the default app assignments of any new and incoming apps in your organization and it applies to all types of apps.
+When your tenant moves to the feature then the default setting is set to `Let users install available apps by default`.
 To change this default setting, access [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, select **Actions** > **Org-wide app settings**, and modify the required settings.

 The default tenant settings apply in the following cases:

 * All new and incoming Teams apps.
-* All apps published in the past that you didn't manage.
+* All apps published in the past that you didn't manage, that is, you didn't change the settings of these apps.

 If you make any app assignments, then the assignments supersede the default organization settings.
-Teams admin center honors the admin changes over the default settings.
+We honor the admin settings over the default settings.

+Consider a scenario where you start using the feature and assign an app to `No one`.

 ## View apps in your organization